theRealAph/ScopeLocals/README.md

   (i.e. the method that binds it; more below) and its previous value (or none) is always restored at the end of that scope.

-* The value bound to a scope local cannot change within a method.
-  There is no `ScopeLocal.set()` method.
-(A scope local can be re-bound in a callee, of which more later, but the value in that inner binding cannot escape to the caller.)
+* Scope locals have values: they are not variables, so there is no `set()` method.

 * These properties allow us to generate good code.
-In many cases a scope-local `get()` is as fast as a local variable.
+In many or most cases a scope-local `get()` will be as fast as a local variable.

 * We also support thread inheritance for scope locals, so that the bound values of inheritable scope locals are captured when threads are created, in some contexts.

-(`ThreadLocal` offers unrestricted mutability, designed back when we thought mutability was a good thing.)

-The need for scope locals arose from Project Loom.
-However, scope locals also have some properties that make them a better fit than thread-local variables in many contexts, so their usefulness extends beyond Project Loom.

-Loom enables a style of Java programming where threads are not a scarce resource to be carefully managed by thread pools but are much more abundant, limited only by memory.
-To allow us to create large numbers of threads &mdash; potentially millions &mdash; we'll need to make all of the per-thread structures scale well.
-Thread-local variables have a significant time and memory footprint when creating new threads.

-At present, when a new `Thread` instance is created, its parent's set of inheritable thread-local variables is cloned.
-This is necessary because a thread's set of thread locals is, by design, mutable, so it cannot be shared between threads.
-Every child thread ends up carrying a local copy of its parent's entire set of (inheritable) thread locals, whether the child needs them or not.

-We'd like to have a feature that allows per-thread context information to be inherited by a thread without an expensive cloning operation.
-Some kind of immutable data structure fits this need, because the inheriting thread needs only to copy a reference to its parent's set of scope locals.

 ## Description

 The core idea of scope locals is to support something like a "special variable" in Common Lisp.
 This is a dynamically scoped variable, which acquires a value on entry to a lexical scope; when that scope terminates, the previous value (or none) is restored.
-However, for Java we don't want our scope locals to have a `set()` method.
+However, unlike LISP special variables, for Java we don't want our scope locals to have a `set()` method.

 One useful way to think of scope locals is as invisible, effectively final, parameters that are passed through every method invocation.